dylan-lang/dylan-programming-book/source/multi.rst

 A method is *specialized* on the required parameters that have explicit types.
 The type of the required parameter is called that parameter’s *specializer* .
 A *multimethod* is a method that specializes more than one of its parameters.
-The methods that we defined in `See Methods for the + generic function <multi.htm#89993>`_ specialize two required parameters, and therefore are multimethods.
+The methods that we defined in `Methods for the + generic function <multi.htm#89993>`_ specialize two required parameters, and therefore are multimethods.